gaabrichard/RatGrayMatterVolumes/README.md

 ## Test dataset

-The atlases and sample tissue maps (in SIGMA space) are provided in the *data* folder to test the pipeline.
+Segmented gray matter regions and atlas need to be provided separately due to space concerns.